Get the Best Car Insurance in Singapore

 We've all heard that car insurance premiums tend to rise as cars get older.
 But is it a universal fact?
 If you own an older vehicle, are you better served in the long run by one insurer over another?
 And does it matter which kind of policy you buy?
 Our team at ValueChampion compared the cost of premiums for comprehensive, third party, fire and theft and third party only car insurance plans among a variety of Singapore's major insurers to find out.

 A closer look at the data shows that among the insurers we surveyed, some stick out in particular.
-Aviva charges the lowest premiums for each vehicle registration year for the Toyota Corolla Altis 1.6.
+Singlife with Aviva charges the lowest premiums for each vehicle registration year for the Toyota Corolla Altis 1.6.
 NTUC Income and FWD are outliers in that they do not raise premiums at all for aged cars, instead offering their cheapest rates for cars registered before 2013.

 Third Party, Fire and Theft Plans & Third Party Only Plans